Kalianey/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.5 =
+* New - You can add a chart wheel to the birth report, either above or below the report.
+See https://cosmicplugins.com/docs/add-chart-wheel-birth-report/.
+The chart wheel colors can be changed in the WordPress Customizer, with the ability to preview the color changes on a sample chart wheel image right in the customizer.
+* New - Added CSS styles for the form input:focus to highlight the input field that is being entered.
+This makes for a better user experience while filling out the form.
+* New - Notify the user if JavaScript is disabled in their browser since the form will not work if Javascript is disabled.
+* New - Updated the birth report form to accept a date with the year 2018.
+* API - Removed the deprecated ZP_Chart::query_ephemeris method.
+Use the ZP_Ephemeris class instead.

 = 1.4.1 =
 * Tweak - Add disabled button CSS styles for themes that may not have any.